sam505/Computer_pointer_controller/README.md

 ## Demo

-There are two ways to run this project.
+These are the possible ways to run this project.
 - Running the [main](src/main.py) python file using a command line argument.
 Before that, assuming that you have already installed the [OpenVINO Toolkit](https://docs.openvinotoolkit.org/latest/index.html), source the OpenVINO Environment using